rickbingpan/ChIP-seq/README.md

 # Conclusion

 This ChIP-Seq pipeline provides a set of scripts for processing ChIP-Seq data and performing downstream analysis.
-Each script performs specific tasks, such as quality control, mapping, peak calling, and chromatin state analysis, to generate valuable insights into the genomic regions of interest.
+Each script performs specific tasks, such as quality control, mapping, peak calling, ChIPqc, and learning and characterizing chromatin states.
 By following this pipeline, researchers can efficiently analyze their ChIP-seq data and gain a deeper understanding of the underlying biological processes.